ibm-cloud-docs/secure-enterprise/locations-management.md

 |--------------------------|-------------------------------------------------------------------------|
 | `country:de,uk\|id:my-private-region`    | All regions in `de` or `uk` countries as well as (OR) region (id) `my-private-region`|
 | `geo_id:na^cap:name:power` | Any region in North America geography that has a (AND) power capability |
-{: caption="Table 2.
-Example syntax for specifying multiple location criteria." caption-side="top"}
+{: caption="Example syntax for specifying multiple location criteria." caption-side="top"}